Last Updated: November 13, 2021

 Sprinkle one cup of baking soda at the bottom of the dishwasher after removing larger buildups, and then run a short hot water cycle.
 Next, pour one cup of bleach at the bottom of the dishwasher and then run a full cycle on the hottest setting.

 Bleach is safe to put inside a dishwasher so long the interior isn’t coated with stainless steel or has delicate parts coated with such material.
-Such material corrode easily under the application of bleach and that isn’t going to be covered under warranty.
+Such material corrode easily under the application of bleach and that isn’t going to be covered in your warranty.

-While bleach can cause corrosion in stainless steel tubs, plastic based ones often fare well under its application and then bleach then, does a great job at disinfecting the interior to get rid of mildew and mold growth.
+While bleach can cause corrosion in stainless steel tubs, plastic based ones often fare well under its application, and then, bleach does a great job at disinfecting the interior to get rid of mildew and mold growth.